What Is the Implant Denture Procedure Like?

 All-on-4 is a porcelain bridge that restores all the teeth in the arch in addition to lost bone and gum tissue, just like the implant-supported denture.
 The difference lies in that this device is screwed into the implants and is not removable.
 It becomes part of your natural dentition.

-Depending on your insurance, the final cost of implant dentures using four implants can be quite high.
-In NYC, the average price for this procedure is $19,999.
+In NYC, the average cost for all-on-4 dental implants or implant dentures is $19,999.
 However, at 172 NYC Dental, we strive to make this option as affordable as possible, charging only $13,500 to $15,000.
 We participate with most PPO insurances as well, which can offset the cost.
 If needed, you can also take advantage of our convenient payment plans.

 Learn More About All-on-4 Dental Implants at 172 NYC Dental

 A gorgeous smile and a healthy mouth are waiting.
 All it takes is a phone call or online message, and you can meet with our implant specialist to learn if all-on-4 dental implants are right for you.
-Do not wait — contact us today.
+Do not wait — contact us today to learn about our treatment options.